drshahizan/software-engineering/proposal/submission/sec02/Alpha/readme.md

 - HTML: tocreate structure of web page
 - CSS: to control presentation and visual styling
 - Bootstrap: front-end development framework
-- MangoDB: To store data(ability to handle large volumes of unstructured data)
-- Node.js: to handle incoming HTTP requests, process data, and respond with dynamic HTML content
-- Microsoft Azure: Cloud Hosting and Deployment
+- Figma : Creating prototype

 #### Flowchart and Block Diagram

 ##### Flowchart
 ![FlowchartSystemArchitecture](FlowchartSystemArchitecture.drawio.png)
 1. Client: The client tier is the user interface where users interact with the system.
 In this case, the client tier consists of a web browser that sends requests to the web server.
 2. Web Server: The web server tier receives HTTP requests from the client tier and responds with HTML content that is rendered by the browser.
-The web server also handles static files, such as CSS and JavaScript.
+The web server also handles static files, such as CSS.
 3. Application Server: The application server tier is responsible for handling the business logic of the system.
 It receives requests from the web server and processes them by retrieving data from the database server and returning dynamic HTML content to the web server.
 4. Database Server: The database server tier stores and manages the system's data.
 It receives requests from the application server and returns data to the application server for processing.